Water supply and sanitation in China: Transition to commercial utilities

 In 2002, the Ministry of Construction issued a policy paper on the commercialization of public utilities.
 Subsequently, in October 2003, the central government decided that state-owned enterprises had to be separated from Ministries and/or provincial governments and had to be commercialized.
 Competitive bidding for contracts, private sector participation and commercial financing are important element in the transition to a market economy.
 In the 1990s, the first BOT contracts were signed for wastewater treatment plants.
 More than 200 wastewater treatment plants were built with some form of private sector participation in their financing and/or management, usually using the BOT formula.
 Early BOTs saw governments implementing the process without the benefit of financial, legal, and technical advisers, finding to their chagrin that the process becomes more complex in the absence of expert knowledge.
 Learning from the experience of past BOTs in the sector, local governments sought expert advice on bidding and public tender.
 In about 2000 for the first time, a BOT water project (Chengdu No. 6 Water Supply Plant) was awarded on the basis of transparent international competitive bidding, with support from the ADB.
 In 2004, a landmark international competitive bid for the entire water supply and sanitation system of Shenzhen was won by a joint venture including the French firm Veolia.

+In addition to its formal recycling industry, the informal economy recycling industry includes an estimated 2 million to 5 million people who collect and receive payment for recyclables, especially cardboard.

+As of 2020, forty-six major cities in China had implemented "smart" waste sorting systems, including efforts such as trash-bag QR codes.